An environment where children:

-Devoted to creating a balanced curriculum reflecting life skills, subject knowledge and social awareness required by our fast-changing society.
+Devoted to creating a balanced curriculum reflecting life skills, subject knowledge and social awareness.

 Why Qualified teachers matter

 - Skilled educators, child psychologists and pastoral carers in every classroom are essential for the holistic development or each individual.

 - Fluent, experienced Assistants proficient in the teaching of Phonics are the perfect support for any classroom teacher.